peteroupc/peteroupc.github.io/colorgen.md

 <small>

-<sup id=Note1>(1)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
+<sup id=Note1>(1)</sup> Although most electronic color displays in the past used three dots per pixel (red, green, and blue), this may hardly be the case today.
 Nowadays, recent electronic displays and luminaires are likely to use more than three dots per pixel &mdash; such as red, green, blue, and white, or RGBW &mdash; and color spaces following the _RGBW color model_, or similar color models, describe, at least in theory, the intensity those dots should have in order to reproduce a given color (if possible).
 Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for LEDs, luminaires, or electronic displays.

 <sup id=Note2>(2)</sup> Although most RGB color spaces in common use define their red, green, and blue points as actual colors, this is not always the case.
 For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.
 See also note 6.